Dym077/Incarnatesound/README.md

 ### Choice of fonts

-- The site utilizes some well known sans-serif fonts.
+- The site utilizes some well known Lucida sans-serif fonts.
 The choice of these fonts was based on the goal to provide maximum readability and a professional feel - more ecclectic fonts may sometimes confuse a user or provide a less serious feel.
 Fonts such as 'Lucida Sans', 'Lucida Sans Regular', 'Lucida Grande', 'Lucida Sans Unicode', Geneva and Verdana, sans-serif, are fonts which are very easily accessible and translates well on most devices and screens.

 ## Wireframes